decred/politeiagui/README.md

 ## Contributing

 We encourage you to contribute to Politeiagui.
-Please check [How to contribute to Politeiagui] for guidelines about hot to proceed.
+Please check [How to contribute to Politeiagui](../CONTRIBUTING.md) for guidelines about how to proceed.

 ## Docker